 Two more main squares make up the Ciudad Monumental, Plaza de San Mateo and Plaza de las Veletas where you’ll find more fascinating buildings.
 The Palacio de los Golfines is also worth a visit, this was where Franco set up his base during the early days of the civil war.
 The Casa Mudejar is one of few remaining buildings displaying Moorish influence.

 One of the most arresting sights in Caceres, if only for the fact that it’s one of the only remnants from the religious battles of the time, is the Palacio de los Caceres-Ovando.
 One part of Caceres’ history is when the Catholic ruler, Queen Isabella, tried to destroy all things that did not fit her beliefs and, thankfully, the tower and the battlements of Caceres-Ovando did not fall to this crusade.

 The four star Parador of Caceres is a fine place to stay housed in a 14th century palace.
-A fine selection of charming Caceres hotels are also available.
 A charming alternative is to try one of the rural cottages outside the city such as the Hacienda de Cuacos which has wonderful views of the Sierra de Gredos mountains.

 The Caceres Parador occupies the 14th century Torreorgaz Palace originally owned by one of the conquistadors.
 The only hotel within the monumental area of the city, it is ideally situated to explore the magnificent old town which is full of both religious buildings and privately owned mansions.
 The parador itself offers spacious living rooms in soft cream shades and wooden beams in harmony with its location in this World Heritage site.
 Visitors can use the restaurant to sample typical Extremeño food such as Venison with Caesar salad and roast kid with rosemary.